HackBulgaria/Core-Java-1/7-Files1/problems.md

 a6=b9 #comment
 a7==b10
 ```
-All of the above entries are all valid.
+All of the above entries are all valid key-value pairs.
 The value for `a5` is `b6=b7=b8`
 The value for `a6` is `b9 #comment`
 The value for `a7` is `=b10`